ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 kubectl version --output=yaml
 ```

-You should have a fully functionnal Kubernetes Cluster with one master node and one worker node.
+You should have a fully functionnal Kubernetes Cluster with one master node and three worker nodes 🥳 🎉

 # Install Helm
 [See this page to install Helm](https://github.com/ddella/Debian11-K8s/blob/main/helm.md)